skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 Condensed version of Why section below?"
 feedback: true
 ---

-TODO: "Written jointly  by [blank]"?
-TODO: Thanks: Avital, Rianne, Laurent, people sitting in on sessions, students.
-TODO: Correct date in metadata and filename
-TODO: Construct dependency diagram, figure out click-to-navigate
+TODOs:

+- TODOs elsewhere in document
-TODO: Expand readings below with my comments from my weekly curricula doc?
-(Or what?)
-Also, should I include supporting material?
-(Omitting for now)
+- should I include supporting material?
+(Omitting for now); currently including only additional material.
-TODO: Revise the readings that didn't work so well?
-TODO: Incorporate solutions somehow.
+- Incorporate solutions somehow.
 (Colabs?)
 (Remove additional examples we don't have solutions for?)
+(Also note questions in solutions which are no longer in exercises)
+- Revise the readings that didn't work so well?
+Mainly Tzikas?
+- Do I need to specify prerequisites explicitly?
-TODO: Motivate the EM stuff(?), perhaps consider removing it entirely... (all I'd need otherwise is a different intro to basic of Bayes Networks?
+- Motivate the (variational) EM stuff(?), perhaps consider removing it entirely... (all I'd need otherwise is a different intro to basic of Bayes Networks?
 Anything else?)
+But, when it comes down to it, VAEs are solving a similar problem to Variational EM, but with a different optimization routine, rather than a fully Bayesian inference.
-TODO: Decide on handling for regular questions/exercises vs stuff marked "Additional".
+- Decide on handling for regular questions/exercises vs stuff marked "Additional".
-TODO: Work through comments on curriculum document for any other changes.
+- Providing recordings of sessions, scribe notes?
+How much cleanup?
+- Keeping Slack open, create channel for each week?
+- Final write-up Thanks: Avital, Rianne, Laurent, people sitting in on sessions, students, ....
+- "Written jointly by [blank]"?
+- Construct dependency diagram, figure out click-to-navigate: We made the navigable concept maps with draw.io (recently renamed to diagrams.net).
+See avital email for examples from TRPO and Resurrecting sigmoid.
+The only one tricky thing is that you don't know the correct URL for the links until the page is done (because the anchor tags, e.g. #2-signal-propagation, are generated from the subsection names).
+- to get the "hint" and "solution" expanding sections to work correctly within bulleted points you need to use the exact correct amount of whitespace (which is maybe 3, or 1, I forget).
+Put hints into the hint environment.
+- Correct date in metadata and filename

 <div class="deps-graph">
 <iframe class="deps" src="/assets/vi-with-nfs.svg" width="200"></iframe>